Posted by:on June 18th, 2008

 Check it out.
 Front wheel wells on all these decks, some of them even have them on the back too.
 Old School Skateboards says these date from ’87 to ’89.
 I think Variflex made a late push to make a more serious skateboard.
 These things are selling today for close to the same price they probably sold for when they were made.

 First up we have the Wiz, Dead End, Space Junk and Street Lite.
 It looks like they hired the Nash artist to come up with these graphics.
 Especially the Dead End.
-At first I thought the Street Lite was pool lights, then I thought they were actual street lights as seen from below.
+At first I thought the Street Lite showed pool lights, then I thought they were actual street lights as seen from below.
 Then I realized it was a traffic light.
 Duh.
 Click to enlarge.
 My favorite is easily the Space Junk.

 Next up is the Air Attack, Beyond Help, Howler, and Wired.
 I have a vague recollection of the Air Attack, at least that’s how I would picture one of those old 80′s Variflex boards in my head if I had to.
 It’s funny, because I can rattle off a bunch of specific Nash graphics like Fly Me, Executioner and Kamikazee.
 I could probably think of a few more if I gave it some time.
 Variflex boards?
 I draw a complete blank.
 The Beyond Help deck looks like a second rate rip off of a Brand-X inspired deck.
 Click to enlarge.